Welcome to Less High School Stress!

 The other 3 sections include ideas for further reading.

+My motivation for researching all of the information you see on this site is not financial.
 If you wish to use material from this website elsewhere, you may–free of charge.
 Please see the ‘About’ section for conditions that apply to this use.

 Oh, and if you’re a student reading this website…..thanks!
 Despite much of the material being addressed to parents, this website was created primarily for your benefit.
 I’m confident you’ll find it relevant, and hopeful you’ll find it useful and interesting.